Esquire July 2001

 "Because kids today love media analysis.
 I say, to them, 'Who's your

 favorite celebrity?' and without fail they say, 'Howie Kurtz.'"
-Howard

-Kurtz is the media critic for The Washington Post and perhaps the most
+Kurtz is the media critic for The Washington Post and perhaps

 boring man alive.
+You've obviously never

-You've obviously never asked Mark Russell what's
+asked Mark Russell what's

 Kurtz more thank Eminem.
 An the weird thing is, they're all imitating